When do Girl Scout cookies go on sale in South Carolina? - NewsBreak

 When do Girl Scout cookies go on sale in South Carolina?

 CHARLESTON, S.C.
-(WCBD) – Girl Scout cookie season begins in South Carolina on Jan.
-14, 2023, and for some, that means the most magical time of year.
+(WCBD) — Girl Scout cookie season begins Saturday in South Carolina, and for some, that means the most magical time of year.

 - Goal setting